douglasdotbyers/ruby-koans/README.md

 # Ruby Koans

-My attempt at the Ruby Koans.
+Solutions to the Ruby Koans (WIP).

 More information, here - http://www.rubykoans.com/